SebastianErfort/notes_public/tech/dev/git/GitLab-reference.md

 # Wiki

 GitLab CE doesn't allow for group Wikis.
 The GitLab Wiki Webinterface is very limited.
 The only way to browse pages is by manually creating references, for example on a and in the sidebar.
 The latter is the same for any page visited, so a fairly good place to have a general table of contents.
-It is reommenced to edit and view the Wiki with external tools such as [[Obsidian]].
+It is reommenced to edit and view the Wiki with external tools such as [[public/tech/productivity/Obsidian/Obsidian]].

 # Activity